 "We think happiness is what we get when attachment gets what it wants.
 Buddha says happiness is what we get when we give up attachment."

-The Bodhichitta Trust is thrilled to announce the Video on Demand release of Chasing Buddha, the award-winning documentary film about Ven.
+In 2013 The Bodhichitta Trust re-released a special edition of Chasing Buddha, the award-winning documentary film about Ven.
 Robina by her nephew, the internationally acclaimed Australian filmmaker Amiel Courtin-Wilson.

 Honored at Sundance, featured in cinemas, on Australia's SBS, and on television worldwide, this inspiring film launched Amiel’s career when he was nominated for Best Documentary Director at the Australian Film Industry Awards in 2000.